joaoduartepinto/DevOps-SWitCH/Ca1/README.md

 ![add_new_user](../Ca1/assets/add_new_user.png)

-To finish what we need to do on the server, we go back to the terminal and put the job to run in the backgroung:
+To finish what we need to do on the server, we go back to the terminal and put the job to run in the background:

-Press: crtl + z to stop and then make it run on background.
+Press: ctrl + z to stop and then make it run on background.

 ```
 $ bg